digital-raven/raven/patterns/raven-terminal/README.md

 - Package suggestion for missing binaries.
 - Good syntax highlighting.

-## Updating raven-minimal
+## Updating raven-terminal
 Run the update script in this directory with no arguments.

-`~/raven/patterns/raven-minimal/update`
+`~/raven/patterns/raven-terminal/update`

-This will update the raven repo, run `yay -Syu` and install any additional packages added to raven-minimal's default list.
+This will update the raven repo, run `yay -Syu` and install any additional packages added to raven-terminal's default list.
 This list is viewable in [conf json](./conf.json)

 You can also just run `yay -Syu` if you don't want raven's updates.